hermanekt/Zabbix_wildfly_eap_jboss_monitoring/README.md

 * Please give me feadback if you find bug or need some another check.
 Email is info"@"tomashermanek.cz, twitter is: hermanekt.

-* Known zabbix java gateway BUG with discovery: https://support.zabbix.com/browse/ZBXNEXT-4583
+* Known zabbix java gateway BUG with discovery: https://support.zabbix.com/browse/ZBXNEXT-4209

-* Debian, CentOS, RHEL packages
+* Debian, Ubuntu, CentOS, RHEL packages

 This is auto Discovery template for monitoring Wildfly, EAP, Jboss servers (Domain,Standalone) Tested with Wildfy 12,13